miyuki2002/Galacta/README.md

 To develop new features:

 1. Create commands in the `commands` directory
-2. Add event handlers in the `src/events` directory
+2. Add event handlers in the `events` directory
 3. Test locally with a development guild using:
 ```bash
 npm run dev